 A branch of a non-resident corporation is subject to Canadian tax as if the branch were a corporation incorporated in Canada.
-However, in contrast to a subsidiary, a branch is only taxable on its income from business carried on in Canada rather than on its worldwide income.
+However, in contrast to a subsidiary, a branch is only taxable on its income from business carried on in Canada.